ROCm/gsplat/docs/index.rst

 ********************************************************************

 `gsplat <https://docs.gsplat.studio/main/>`__ (Gaussian splatting) is an open-source library for GPU-accelerated differentiable rasterization of 3D Gaussians with Python bindings.
-It is part of the official ROCm Simulation group (an SDK group under the larger set of ROCm Expansion SDKs).

 This ROCm-enabled release of gsplat is built on top of `PyTorch for AMD ROCm
 <https://rocm.docs.amd.com/projects/install-on-linux/en/docs-6.4.3/install/3rd-party/pytorch-install.html>`__,
-enabling innovators in computer graphics, machine learning, and 3D vision to leverage GPU acceleration with AMD Instinct GPUs.
+enabling innovators in computer graphics, machine learning, and 3D vision to leverage GPU acceleration with AMD Instinct™ GPUs.
 With gsplat, you can build, research, and innovate with Gaussian splatting.

 The gsplat public repository is located at `https://github.com/ROCm/gsplat <https://github.com/ROCm/gsplat>`__.